gap-packages/qpa/README.md

 ## Initial setup

-The easiest way to do this is to run the `setup.sh` shell script provided in the [GitHubPagesForGAP]() from within a git clone of your package's GitHub repository.
+The easiest way to do this is to run the `setup-gh-pages` shell script provided in the [GitHubPagesForGAP]() from within a git clone of your package's GitHub repository.